FoodStandardsAgency/enterprise-data-models/docs/entities/enrolment.md

 07/01/2020

 ### Description
-Enrolment is an FSA record of an Establishment to register or seek approval to perform a specified activity or be part of a recognised scheme.
+Enrolment is a record, created by the FSA, of an `establishment` registering, or seeking approval to perform a specified `activity` or be part of a recognised `scheme`
 ### Unique Identifiers
 The preferred unique identifier for Enrolment in the FSA is the enrolment reference number

 ### What it is not
-Not all reference numbers relate to activities or schemes.
+The enrolment entity is only for use in relation to enrolments as defined in the description above.
+All other types of enrolment must use a different entity, with a different name.

 ### Synonyms
 *   Register number